-Stop IRS Tax Levy: Expert Resolution and Tax Relief Services
+Halt IRS Tax Levy: Professional Tax Resolution and Relief Solutions

 - Garnish Your Wages: The IRS can contact your employer and take a portion of your wages until your tax debt is paid off.